ufo-github/ponyfoo/posts/2013-07-08_getting-over-jquery.md

 > I don't expect you to _shelf_ jQuery right away.
 I'm just attempting to enlighten you, _there is another way to do things_. jQuery is great and all, but it's been around for _almost ten years_, so it's _understandable_ that it lost some value along the way.
 It is good if you are actually using many of its features, but _you should ponder_ about whether this is a fact for you, or if you are simply using it because, _hey, it's already there_.

 And it's not _jQuery's fault_, but rather, we should be _complimenting the browsers_ for this change.
-Going forward, IE11 is finally [putting an end](http://www.nczonline.net/blog/2013/07/02/internet-explorer-11-dont-call-me-ie/ "Internet Explorer 11: Don't call me IE") to all the non-sense set forth by it's predecessors, and they're really trying this time.
+Going forward, IE11 is finally [putting an end](http://www.nczonline.net/blog/2013/07/02/internet-explorer-11-dont-call-me-ie/ "Internet Explorer 11: Don't call me IE") to all the non-sense set forth by it's predecessors.
+They're really trying hard this time to set it apart from "old IE" distributions.

 Now that all major browsers offer automatic updates, jQuery will _steadily decline in value_.
-The very purpose of the library, dealing with the **multitude of cross browser issues** present in older browsers are _subsiding_.
+The ultimate purpose of the library, dealing with the **multitude of cross browser issues** present in older browsers, is _subsiding_.
+In its current state, jQuery will eventually become a library that just provides a somewhat nicer API than native browser JavaScript does.

 > If you think there is a topic I didn't uncover, please _let me know_, and I'll consider it for a future blog post.

-Happy experimenting!
+**Happy experimenting!**

   [jquery]: http://i.imgur.com/8wWcU19.jpg "jQuery"
   [plugins]: http://i.imgur.com/rl2URLW.jpg "Sad, sad plugins"